gman999/doc/openbsd/soekris-4801-openbsd.md

 	# config -o /bsd.wd -e /bsd

-The interface will change to the above view with the ukc> prompt.
+The interface will change to the above view with the UKC> prompt.

 Adjust the changes as above, and reboot.